 - Organization contributions based or not on plan member contributions

 The maximum contribution level is subject to certain tax rules.

 Returns and management fees are two elements that do not directly impact the cost of a plan, but rather affect the amounts that will accumulate in the plan.

-The managers of the funds offered through group plans are continuously reviewed and monitored by the insurers to provide members with the highest possible risk-adjusted returns.
+The managers of the funds offered through group plans are continuously reviewed and monitored by the insurers to provide plan members with the highest possible risk-adjusted returns.

 Several factors affect the level of management fees in a group: